afonsofvaz/ratio_estimator/README.md

 This repository contains the codes used in the experiments related to paper named “Quantification under prior probability shift: the ratio estimator and its extensions” (https://arxiv.org/abs/1807.03929) by Afonso Fernandes Vaz, Rafael Izbicki and Rafael Bassi Stern.
 We performed three experiments, aiming at:

-1. Comparing different quantification methods (including combined estimator and multiclass) under prior shift scenario as well as the confidence interval properties;
+1. Comparing different quantification methods (including combined and multiclass estimators) under prior shift scenario as well as evaluate the confidence interval properties;
 2. Evaluating perfomance of our goodness-of-fit test;
 3. Comparing the ratio regression estimator against the classify and count approach.